django/django/docs/getting-started.rst

 As a very basic introduction, let's write a consumer that overrides the built-in handling and handles every HTTP request directly.
-This isn't something you'd usually do in a project, but it's a good illustration of how Channels underlies even core Django - it's less of an addition and more adding a whole new layer under the existing view layer.
+This isn't something you'd usually do in a project, but it's a good illustration of how channels underlie even core Django - it's less of an addition and more adding a whole new layer under the existing view layer.

 Make a new project, a new app, and put this in a ``consumers.py`` file in the app::